A Cubed Sphere Fast Multipole Method: Numerical results: runtime

 \subsection{Parallel runtime}

-The direct sum, CSFMM, and CSTC were parallelized using MPI for intra-node and inter-node parallelism with communication by Remote Memory Access~\cite{mpirma}.
-In this work, each MPI rank computes an equal portion of the interactions followed by a global reduction. \Cref{fig:parallelruntime} plots the parallel runtime (s) versus number of MPI ranks for computing the $N$-body sum~\cref{eq:nbodysum} with the Laplace kernel~\cref{eq:G_L} on the icosahedral grid with particle count $N=655362$ (grid spacing $0.25^\circ$).
+The direct sum, CSFMM, and CSTC were parallelized using MPI for intra-node and inter-node parallelism, with communication by Remote Memory Access~\cite{mpirma}.
+In this work each MPI rank computes an equal portion of the PP, PC, CP, and CC interactions, followed by a global reduction.
+The upward and downward passes in the CSFMM and CSTC were computed serially since they consume only a small fraction of the runtime. \Cref{fig:parallelruntime} plots the parallel runtime (s) versus number of MPI ranks for computing the $N$-body sum~\cref{eq:nbodysum} with the Laplace kernel~\cref{eq:G_L} on the icosahedral grid with particle count $N=655362$.
 Results are shown for direct summation, and CSTC and CSFMM with $\mathrm{MAC}=0.7$ and degree $n = 6$.
-All three methods display near linear scaling for small processor counts.
-The parallel efficiency falls to around 50\% at $1024$ ranks for direct summation (runtime 7~seconds), $256$ ranks for CSTC (runtime 4.5~seconds), and 32~ranks for CSFMM (runtime 1.5~seconds).
-The CSFMM runtime saturates earlier primarily because the upward and downward passes are not parallelized in the current implementation.
-The next two sections demonstrate the capability of CSFMM for problems in geophysical fluid dynamics.
+All three methods display near-linear scaling for small processor counts.
+The parallel efficiency falls to around 50\% at $1024$ ranks for direct summation (runtime 7~s), $256$ ranks for CSTC (runtime 4.5~s), and 32~ranks for CSFMM (runtime 1.5~s).
+The CSFMM runtime saturates primarily due to the serial computation of the upward and downward passes.
+The next two sections demonstrate the capability of the CSFMM for problems in geophysical fluid dynamics.